dotMargui/margarida/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti (吳恩達)
+title: Margarida Pedro

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 数据科学家
+role: Jurist | Master's student

 # Status emoji
 status: